SnaveSutit/world-template/README.md

 # world-template
+An advanced Minecraft world template for map makers

 ## Setup
 How to use this template for map development
 - Create a new repo using this template.
 - Setup a symbolic link to `repo-folder/datapack` in `repo/world/datapacks/`
-- Setup a symbolic link to `repo/world` in your minecraft saves folder
+- Setup a symbolic link to `repo/world` in your Minecraft saves folder
 - Modify the `level.dat` file and change the level name to your map's name
 - Run `mcb` inside of the `repo/datapack` folder